montrealelixir/playbook/guides/contributing.md

 ## Sponsor

-A person/company responsible for providing:
+A person/company responsible for providing a venue and/or covering the cost of refreshments.

-- a venue
-- cost of food
-- cost of refreshments
-- cost of web site hosting (Heroku)
-- video production
-- books and/or subscriptions